How to Drain a Radiator

 Step 2 - Locate the Bleed Valve

 With the heating switched off, you will be able to start the draining process.
-At least one of the radiators in your home will have a bleed valve at either the bottom left or bottom right side.
+At least one of the radiators in your home will have a bleed valve on either the bottom left or bottom right side.
 Once you have found the bleed valve, connect a hose pipe using clips and lead the other end of the hosepipe outside or to a bucket.

 Step 3 - Open Radiator Valves